iv4xr-project/iv4xrDemo/README.md

 The game executable is no longer included in the repository.
 It might be included in certain releases, or else you need to build it yourself from its [repository](https://github.com/iv4xr-project/labrecruits).

 You will need correct versions of the iv4XR Framework and the game Lab Recruits, which are compatible with this version of Demo.
+For the game, you need version 2.2 (with monsters).
-Check the `pom.xml` to know which versions are needed.
+Check the `pom.xml` to know which version of the iv4XR Framework is needed.

    <img src="./docs/LRSS1.png" width="48%"><img src="./docs/LRSS3.png" width="50%">